AprilDolly/sounding/README.md

 3. Install libsndfile development files.
 The package name is usually `libsndfile1-dev`

-4. Install rubberband.
+4. Install rubberband if you want to use the pitch shifting or time stretching capabilities.
 You can either get the binaries [here](https://breakfastquay.com/rubberband/) or install `rubberband-cli` via your package manager.

 ## Usage